KRM7/gapp/docs/introduction.md

 using namespace gapp;

-// fitness functions should be derived from the FitnessFunction class and
+// Fitness functions should be derived from the FitnessFunction class and
 // specify the encoding type and the chromosome length as template parameters
-// (or use the FitnessFunctionBase class if the chromosome length is not known at compile time) class SinX : public FitnessFunction<RealGene, /* chrom_length = */ 1>
+// (or use the FitnessFunctionBase class as the base class if the chromosome length
+// is not known at compile time). class SinX : public FitnessFunction<RealGene, /* chrom_length = */ 1>
 {
-    // define the fitness function by overriding the invoke method FitnessVector invoke(const Chromosome<RealGene>& x) const override
+    // Define the fitness function by overriding the invoke method FitnessVector invoke(const Chromosome<RealGene>& x) const override
     {
-        // the number of objectives will be deduced from the size of the returned fitness vector return { -std::sin(x[0]) };
+        // The number of objectives will be deduced from the size of the fitness vector returned
+        // from this function, there is no need to explicitly specify it anywhere return { -std::sin(x[0]) };
     }
 };